H2CO3/Sparkling/doc/semantics.md

 each time the loop body finished execution.
 The initializer statement may be either an expression statement or a variable declaration.
-If it is a variable declaration, then the scope of the declared identifiers is limited to the loop: they are only visible in the condition, in the increment expression and inside the block of the loop body.
+If it is a variable declaration, then the scope of the declared identifiers is limited to the loop: they are only visible in the initialization, in the condition, in the increment expression and inside the block of the loop body.

 §2.4.
 The while statement (`while-statement`).
 The while statement is another loop statement that executes its body repeatedly